Oldsmobile Toronado: First generation (1966–1970)

 Slight interior cosmetic changes were made for each new model year, and a full-length center console with floor-mounted shifter was available as an extra-cost option with the Strato bucket seats from 1968 to 1970, though few Toronados were so ordered.
-The vast majority of customers went for the standard Strato bench seat to take full advantage of the flatter floor resulting from the front-drive layout.
+The vast majority of customers went for the standard Strato bench seat to take full advantage of the flatter floor resulting from the front-drive.
 The lack of a "hump" in the floor made three-abreast seating more comfortable than in rear-drive cars, as the center passengers both front and rear did not have to straddle one.

 The firm suspension and thus the quality of the ride, was gradually softened through the years, hinting at what Toronado eventually would become in 1971.
 A heavy-duty suspension was an option on later first generation Toronados, which included the original torsion bar springs that were used on the 1966 model.

 A special option code called W-34 was available on the 1968–70 Toronado.
 This option included a cold air induction system for the air cleaner, a special performance camshaft and a "GT" transmission calibrated for quick and firm up-shifts and better torque multiplication at 5 mph.
 Dual exhaust outlets similar to the 1966–67 model years with cutouts in the bumper, were included with W-34.
 The standard models also had dual exhaust systems, but only a single somewhat hidden outlet running from the muffler exiting rearward on the right side.
 For 1970 only, the W-34 option also included special "GT" badges on the exterior of the car.
 The W-34 Toronado was capable of 0–60 mph in 7.5 seconds and the standing 1/4 mile in 15.7 seconds at 89.8 mph.